opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

    strcpy(src, "This is an example");
    strcpy(dest, src);
 }
 ```

 The programmer has to abide by the unwritten rules of `strcpy`, or maybe it's better said, the conventions of C. Amongst these are:

 * ensure that the memory for `dest` array has been allocated
 * ensure that the size of the `dest` array is >= the source array, otherwise you will get less than you gave!

+Imperative code like this is awkward because it combines in detail what needs to be done and how exactly to do it.

 # Improved C